hominidae/ProcessBOLDPublicData/README.md

 Just put those downloaded data sets into a "data" directory and change the name for the selected search terms you've used in the "001_FixPublicData.r" file.

 You'll need to install Tidyverse using install.packages("tidyverse") command in R or R Studio.

-### 001_FixPublicData.R

-This script loads the data itself and saves it as a TSV file.